 Your trip to Iwate in Tohoku would not be complete if you did not see Mount Iwate, the very picturesque mountain similar to Mount Fuji.
 Mount Iwate has an interesting fact that you should know.
 Check it out here in my post about the Most Beautiful Mountains in Japan.

-If you want to see Mount Iwate with the solitary cherry tree, click the location link above.
+Click the location link above if you want to see Mount Iwate with the solitary cherry tree.
 That viewing spot is in Koiwai Farm.
 There, you can see the mountain with a beautifully minimal landscape – a perfect place to relax and enjoy the simplicity of life.